 (a) Initial Filings.
-The filing of initial papers, including the complaint, and the payment of the initial filing fee must be accomplished in the
+The filing of initial papers, including the complaint, and the payment of the initial filing fee must be accomplished in accordance with RCFC 5.5.

-- traditional manner in accordance with the court's rules rather than electronically. - (b) Subsequent Filings.
+- (b) Subsequent Filings.
 Once a case has been designated an ECF case, all subsequent filings must be made electronically, except as provided in this Appendix or by leave of the court in exceptional circumstances that prevent a Filing User from filing electronically. - (c) Exhibits and Attachments.
-Unless otherwise ordered by the court, when filing an exhibit or attachment, a Filing User: - (i) must file the exhibit or attachment electronically along with the main document under one entry number; - (ii) must include only those excerpts of the referenced exhibit or attachment that are directly germane to the matter under consideration by the court: - (iii) must clearly and prominently identify the excerpted material; and - (iv) may seek leave to file additional excerpts or the complete document.
+Unless otherwise ordered by the court, when filing an exhibit or attachment, a Filing User: - (i) must file the exhibit or attachment electronically along with the main document under one entry number; - (ii) must include only those excerpts of the referenced exhibit or attachment that are directly germane to the matter under consideration by the court; - (iii) must clearly and prominently identify the excerpted material; and - (iv) may seek leave to file additional excerpts or the complete document.